cyverse-vice/jupyterlab-pytorch/README.md

 # jupyterlab-pytorch

-:exclamation: need to build torch using GPU :exclamation:
+:exclamation: Need to build torch using GPU :exclamation:
+:exclamation: Update: requires NVIDIA GPU + changing the Docker runtime.
+See https://stackoverflow.com/questions/59691207/docker-build-with-nvidia-runtime :exclamation:

-notes: currently, the GitHub Action will not generate the container -- it is too big (~10.6GB) for the Action VMs
+:pencil: Note: currently, the GitHub Action will not generate the container -- it is too big (~10.6GB) for the Action VMs.
+To build GPU support, requires Docker to be built with GPU

 To build locally: